ActiveCampaign/app-wordpress/readme.txt

 5. Adding a form to the sidebar

 == Changelog ==

+= 6.25 =
+* Fix for SSL issue (when the page is loaded via HTTPS and the AC account uses a CNAME, forms would not show up).

 = 6.2 =
 * Fix for compatibility issue with Live Composer plugin.